top of page

 Managing Director and Principal Scientist

 Eric Rasmussen, MD, MDM, FACP is a medical doctor, trained at Stanford and the University of Texas, with an additional Master's in Disaster Medicine from the UN's World Health Organization affiliates in Geneva and Milan.
 He spent 25 years in uniform as a US Navy officer, with service in nuclear submarines, on aircraft carriers, on smaller warships, in Stateside hospitals, and with multiple tours in Bosnia, Afghanistan, and Iraq.
-He retired from the Navy while Chairman of an academic Department of Medicine in Seattle.
+He retired from the Navy while Director of an Intensive Care Unit and Chairman of an academic Department of Medicine in Seattle.

-After his Navy retirement he accepted leadership of a TED Prize awarded to Dr. Larry Brilliant of Google.org.
-After three years leading that NGO, he shifted to Chair of their Board of Directors and co-founded Infinitum Humanitarian Systems (IHS) with Alex Hatoum.
-They've had a very successful decade, and Eric remains the Chair of the Board for that TED Prize.
+After his Navy retirement, he accepted leadership of a TED Prize awarded to Dr. Larry Brilliant of Google.org.
+After three years leading that NGO, he shifted to Chair of their Board of Directors and co-founded Infinitum Humanitarian Systems (IHS).
+Eric remains the Chair of the Board for that TED Prize.

-Alex and Eric later co-founded the Applied Hope Foundation to provide a channel for the work they each consider of long-term importance.
+Eric later co-founded the Applied Hope Foundation (AHF) with his business partner to provide a channel for the work they each consider of long-term importance.

 For a more complete CV please send a note to: RasmussenE@AHF.earth